ihandrian/PiRobot-V.4/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Google Coral TPU support
-- OpenCV for computer vision
-- PyTorch for deep learning
+- Free Software Foundation for the GPL-3.0 License
-- Raspberry Pi hardware support
+- Raspberry Pi Foundation for hardware support
+- OpenCV and PyTorch communities for software libraries